How to Incorporate a Company in Malaysia: Step-by-Step Procedure

 In the case of newly incorporated companies, the board of directors shall appoint the first auditor at least 30 days before the end of the period for submitting the first financial statements.

-Make sure to formally appoint a licensed company secretary within 30 days of registration.
-If the person is an individual then he/she must reside in Malaysia and if the person is a corporate body then it must have its registered office or place of business in Malaysia.
+Ensure that a licensed company secretary is formally appointed within 30 days of registration.
+If the person is an individual, they must reside in Malaysia.
+If the person is a corporate body, it must have its registered office or place of business in Malaysia.

 Submit Annual Returns & Keep Financial Records